semihokur/AsyncFixer/README.md

 ![asyncfixer-2.gif](https://raw.githubusercontent.com/semihokur/AsyncFixer/main/img/asyncfixer-2.gif)

-### AsyncFixer03: Fire & forget *async void* methods
+### AsyncFixer03: Fire-and-forget *async-void* methods and delegates

-Some async methods are 'fire & forget', which return `void`.
+Some async methods and delegates are fire-and-forget, which return `void`.
 Unless a method is only called as an event handler, it must be awaitable.
-Otherwise, it is a code smell because it complicates control flow and makes error detection & correction difficult.
+Otherwise, it is a code smell because it complicates control flow and makes error detection/correction difficult.
+Unhandled exceptions in those *async-void* methods and delegates will crash the process as well.

 AsyncFixer automatically converts `void` to `Task`.

 ![asyncfixer-3.gif](https://raw.githubusercontent.com/semihokur/AsyncFixer/main/img/asyncfixer-3.gif)

-### AsyncFixer04: Fire & forget async call inside a *using* block
+### AsyncFixer04: Fire-and-forget async call inside an *using* block

-Inside a `using` block, developers insert a fire & forget async call which uses a disposable object as a parameter or target object.
+Inside a `using` block, developers insert a fire-and-forget async call which uses a disposable object as a parameter or target object.
 It can cause potential exceptions or wrong results.
 For instance, developers create a `Stream` in the `using` statement, pass it to the asynchronous method, and then `Stream` will be implicitly disposed via a `using` block.
 When the asynchronous method comes around to writing to `Stream`, it is (very likely) already disposed and you will have an exception.

 ### AsyncFixer05: Downcasting from a nested task to an outer task.